Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 If you want to go off-grid entirely, you need to invest in solar batteries to store your excess energy so that you still have power when your solar panels aren't generating electricity.

-A solar battery such as the Tesla Powerwall can cost up to $7,000 and you may need more than one depending on how much energy you produce and how much power your home consumes.
+A solar battery, such as the Tesla Powerwall, costs up to $9,300 before incentives.
+Applying the Residential Clean Energy Credit brings that down to $6,510.
+You may need more than one, depending on how much energy you produce and how much power your home consumes.

 Some of the best solar companies are booked up months in advance.
 However, don't be tempted to choose an unqualified installer just because they can get the job done quicker.